-This program is highly structured; therefore, students should carefully follow the scheduling of the four-year plan to avoid extending the time required for degree completion.
+This program is highly structured; therefore, students should carefully follow the scheduling of the four-year recommended plan to avoid extending the time required for degree completion.
 Any alternative coursework must be approved by the Program Coordinator.
-All alternative coursework must closely align with Florida College courses requirements in order to be considered for approval.
+All alternative coursework must closely align with Florida College course requirements in order to be considered for approval.

 Candidates must complete a minimum of 120 semester hours of accredited academic college work, excluding physical education activity courses.
-A typical four-year plan is 132 hours.
+The four-year degree plan for Elementary Education requires 131hours.

-Students must complete the 36-hour general education core, and three (3) hours of physical education classes.
-The following specific course in the general education core are required of elementary education majors:
+All students must complete the 36-hour general education core, and three (3) hours of physical education classes as a graduation requirement.
+Individual degree paths may have additional requirements in the general education core.
+See the Elementary Education degree path below for the specific requirements of that degree path.